-The best things to see & do in Budapest while attending the Formula 1 Hungarian Grand Prix 2024
+From thermal baths to river cruises and ruin bars, here are the best things to see & do in Budapest for Formula 1 fans attending the 2025 Hungarian Grand Prix

 When visiting for the Hungarian Grand Prix, we recommend staying in Budapest and also adding at least a day or two to your schedule to see the sights of this beautiful city, lovingly nicknamed “the heart of Europe.
 Below, we’ve listed some of the best things to see and do in the Hungarian capital.
 From tourist attractions to hidden gems and from cultural delights to rock bars: there’s something for everyone.